For whom change professionals

 Our own method, the Influence Framework is not taught anywhere else, described in the #1 management bestseller

-16 years of experience, from ING to Buurtzorg to the Dutch government: the method is proven on the largest change challenges in the Netherlands
+16 years of experience, from ING to Heineken to the Dutch Government: the method has been proven on the biggest HR challenges in the Netherlands

 Springest